Detecting Memory Leaks with Heob

 Qt Creator runs the application, and then it runs Heob in a console window.

-Heob raises an access violation on buffer overruns and provides stack traces of the offending instruction and buffer allocation.
+Heob raises an access violation on buffer overruns and records stack traces of the offending instruction and buffer allocation.
 The results are displayed when Heob exits normally.

 To specify settings for Heob, select Analyze > Heob.